 How to cook bratwurst?

-Just like a great tasting steak, bratwurst needs to be seared first over a fairly high heat, then cooked to doneness.
+Just like a great tasting steak, bratwurst needs to be seared first over fairly high heat, then cooked to doneness.
 Searing adds an immense depth of flavor to any sausage, like the homemade bockwurst or Italian sausage.
 I even like my favorite jalapeno cheddar sausage cooked this way when I don’t have the time for smoking.
-This step must no be skipped.
+This step must not be skipped.
 Once the sausage is well-browned and aromatic, cook it on a lower heat until done.
 It’s that simple!